andyfitzsuse/andyfitz.github.io/drafts/generative-design.md

 ----

-Why design a single piece when you can design a system with countless unique permutations?
+Why design a single piece when you can design a visual system with countless unique permutations?

 In this tutorial I'm going to show you how to make artwork using very simple vanilla javascript and SVG.

+For generative art there are great frameworks like P5.js, Three.js, all the way up to the mind bending styleGAN and so many more.
-There are great frameworks like P5.js and Three.js for generative art but getting the basics first sets you up for a long and happy relationship with this style of creative production.
+But I felt they were all a bit much when it comes to the basiscs.
+Hopefully this article sets you up for a long and happy relationship with this mode of creative production.

 ## preamble

-Plenty of brands have gone the dynamic brand route and we're lucky to have a few of them as customers of Outfit.io
+Plenty of brands have gone the dynamic brand route and we're lucky to have a few of them as customers of Outfit.io leveraging our web native templates.

-One of the great benefits of Outfit.io or Make.cm templates is that it's very easy to have artwork that is unique every time for end users which can make for a far more engaging and dynamic aesthetic on large builds like events or media.
+One of the many benefits in using web technology based templates, is that it's very easy to produce artwork that is unique every time.
+An awesome perk for end users of your visual system.
+This can make for a far more engaging and dynamic aesthetic on large builds like events or media.

+# Setting the stage - getting started

+First we're going to create something without any javascript at all.
+This helps us to set the stage by mocking up the look and feel you'd like to create.

+The benefits of this approach means you discover your answers to the most beautiful questions:

+>  What must stay the same so that everythign else can change"

+and also frees us up to explore

+>  What can change now that we know what can stay the same